Bruininks-Oseretsky Test of Motor Proficiency, Second Edition

 - Clinical validity studies on high-functioning autism/Asperger's Disorder, developmental coordination disorder, and mild-to moderate mental retardation

-Introducing the BOT-2 Fine Motor Kit and the BOT-2 Gross Motor Kit.
-Professionals who want to assess only an examinee’s fine motor skills can do so using the BOT-2 Fine Motor Form.
-Similarly, those who want to assess only an examinee’s gross motor skills can now do so using the BOT-2 Gross Motor Form.
+Separate Fine Motor and Gross Motor Kits are available.
+Professionals who want to assess only an examinee's fine motor skills can do so using the BOT-2 Fine Motor Form.
+Similarly, those who want to assess only an examinee's gross motor skills can now do so using the BOT-2 Gross Motor Form.

 The BOT-2 Fine Motor Form consists of the following four subtests:

 - Fine Motor Precision